ServicePFBC Licensed Guide # 693

 There have been so many times that I have found something really cool while just sitting still and watching the water flow by me.
 Once I was able to sit and enjoy a River Otter playing amongst the rocks on the Youghiogheny River.
 The otter thought he was all alone and did what otters do, they play.
 Sitting on the bank of the N. Branch of Potomac river one afternoon, I was able to hear what sounded like a building crumbling to the ground.
 I stood up and walked toward the noise.
 What I saw was the rear-end of a Black Bear running through the woods and breaking every sapling in his way.
 While sitting through a thunderstorm one afternoon, I was able find a wide variety of mushrooms.
 So many colors, so many shapes and the one mushroom had a hungry slug on it.
 The list goes on and on.
 From seeing an American Eagle flying overhead, turtles poking their heads up out of the water and giving me a stare down, to having snakes fall on me from a treetop; it is all a large part of fishing.
 So, slow down.
 Take the time to enjoy all that Mother Nature has to offer and by all means, do enjoy every phase an angler will go through.
 Ill be all ears when you are bragging about the big fish you just caught and released.
 Just be certain to tell me what area of the stream you were fishing.

-I looked out the window.
-I looked at the wife.
-I said, Hey, its raining, can I go fishing?
-She goes, if you are nuts enough to fish in the rain, then you can go.
-I told her that Id see her after it was dark and ran out the door.
 On the drive to the stream I kept saying, please keep raining, please keep raining, please keep raining.
 It did.
 It was early June and the air felt cool.
 The second I got out of my truck I noticed clouds of mayflies hovering over the riffles.
-Blue-Winged Olives.
+Summer Blue Quills.
 Lucky Me.
 Standing on the edge of the stream I took a few moments to look for feeding fish.
 A bluup here and a bluup there.
 Sporadic feeding at best.
 I tied on a BWO Dun and dropped a BWO emerger off the hook shank.
+I didn't have any Blue Quills in mybox and the closest I could get was a BWO.
 A few casts in and the dry fly darts underwater.
 Set the hook and I'm into a beautiful Pennsylvania wild Brown Trout.
 The fins are almost opaque.
 The orange tinge that covered most of the fishes body was absolutely gorgeous.
 This wild guy was released to fight another day.
 No sooner had I released the fish and the rain had stopped.
 The bugs almost instantly disappeared.
 I cast and cast and cast my BWO patterns with no success.
 No more rising fish.
 No more ripples.
 No more activity.

 Hmmph.
 Well, what to do, what to do.
 What I did was tie on a Sulphur dry fly and started to blind cast in likely spots.
 After a few casts and no takers I was about to head home and dry off.
 But I didnt, I kept casting and moving upstream.
 Finally there was a swipe at my fly.
 The fish had missed, but he certainly moved some water.
 I waited about 60 seconds --it felt like 15-minutes-- before I cast toward the fish again.
 This time, the fish slammed the fly and the fight was on.
 The fish jumped a few times and tried to dig to the bottom.
 After a few minutes of this, I had another beautiful wild Brown Trout in my net.

-What started out as a perfect Blue-Winged Olive afternoon turned into an awesome Sulphur evening.
+What started out as a perfect Summer Blue Quill afternoon turned into an awesome Sulphur evening.
 As darkness set in, the fish were still actively feeding on the surface.
-I didnt bring my headlamp.
+I didn't bring my headlamp.
 So, I headed home; happy as could be.

 vinny